BroadbandForum/obuspa/INTERNAL_SERVICES_GUIDE.md

-# OBUSPA Internal USP services
+# OBUSPA Internal USP Services
-This document describes how to use OBUSPA to provide USP internal services
+This document describes how to use OBUSPA to provide USP Internal Services
 ## Overview
 USP Internal Services are described in detail on the Broadband Forum website here:- https://usp.technology/specification/index.html#sec:software-modularization-theory-of-operations